Categorifications of Non-Integer Quivers: Types $H_4$, $H_3$ and $I_2(2n+1)$: Projections of module and derived categories under foldings

 One of the earliest and most celebrated results in the representation theory of path algebras is Gabriel's Theorem~\cite{Gabriel}.
 In short, Gabriel's Theorem states that a finite connected quiver $Q$ has finitely many iso-classes of indecomposable representations (over an algebraically closed field) if and only if the underlying graph of $Q$ is a simply-laced Dynkin diagram.
 Furthermore, the dimension vectors of the iso-classes of indecomposable representations bijectively correspond to the positive roots of the root system of the Dynkin diagram.
 This result was extended by Dlab and Ringel in \cite{DlabRingelFinite} to show that a finite connected valued quiver has finitely many iso-classes of indecomposable representations if and only if the underlying graph is a Dynkin diagram (including the multiply-laced diagrams).
 Moreover, the dimension vectors of these representations are also in bijective correspondence with positive roots.

 The purpose of this section is to review and investigate the connection between a folding of quivers $Q^\gend \rightarrow Q^{\gend'}$, where $\gend$ is a simply-laced Dynkin diagram, and categories associated to a quiver of type $\gend$.
 For cases where $\gend'$ corresponds to a crystallographic system, some work has already been done in this respect (for example, \cite{DengDuI,DengDuII,FoldingGabriel}).
 Our main focus will be on the non-crystallographic cases where $\gend' \in \{\coxH_{4},\coxH_{3},\coxI_2(2n+1)\}$.
+Recall that in this case $Q^\gend$ is a $\wh\chebr\ps{2n+1}$-vertex-weighted quiver with weight function $\kappa$ (see Definitions~\ref{defn:RVWQ} and \ref{defn:RQfolding}).

-Throughout the paper, $\field$ is an algebraically closed field.
+From now on, we assume $\field$ to be an algebraically closed field.
 We denote by $\field Q$ the path algebra of $Q$ and $\mod*\field Q$ the category of finitely-generated right $\field Q$ modules.
 In particular, paths in $\field Q$ are read from left to right.
 In a category with Auslander-Reiten sequences (such as with $\mod*\field Q$), we denote the Auslander-Reiten translate by $\tau$.

 We will show a result analogous to Gabriel's Theorem holds for these non-crystallo\-graphic foldings.
 Specifically, we will show that one can project the dimension vectors of indecomposable $KQ^\gend$-modules onto the set of vectors $\bigcup_{i=1}^k w_i \rootsys^+_{\gend'}$, where $\rootsys^+_{\gend'}$ is the set of positive roots of $\gend'$.
 This in itself is not surprising for type $\coxH$, as it follows directly from both Moody and Patera's projection of root systems and Gabriel's Theorem.
 We show this also holds for type $\coxI_2(2n+1)$.
 However what is surprising is that this projection has a remarkably well-organised structure, in the sense that each row in the Auslander-Reiten quiver of $\mod* KQ^\gend$ is such that either every module in a row projects onto positive $\gend'$-roots, or every module in a row projects onto a specific multiple of positive $\gend'$-roots.
 The end result of this projection is a module category that has a well-defined semiring action.